hawkrobe/reference_games/README.md

    ```
    at the command line to create a local copy of this repository.
 On Windows, run this command in the shell you installed in the previous step.

 3. Install node and npm (the node package manager) on your machine.
-Node.js sponsors an [official download](http://nodejs.org/download/) for all systems.
-For an advanced installation, there are good instructions [here](https://gist.github.com/isaacs/579814).
+Node.js sponsors an [official download](https://nodejs.org/en/download/) for all systems.

 4. Navigate into the repository you created.
 You should see a file called package.json, which contains the dependencies.
 To install these dependencies, enter ```npm install``` at the command line.
 This may take a few minutes.